 When he opened the fifth seal, I saw under the altar the souls (psuche) of those who had been slain because of the word of God and the testimony they had maintained.
 (10) They called out in a loud voice, “How long, Sovereign Lord, holy and true, until you judge the inhabitants of the earth and avenge our blood?

 I saw thrones on which were seated those who had been given authority to judge.
 And I saw the souls (psuche) of those who had been beheaded because of their testimony for Jesus and because of the word of God.

-Whether these passages are literal or symbolic isn’t important to our study (I believe they’re literal for reasons detailed in this chapter of SHEOL KNOW).
+Whether these passages are literal or symbolic isn’t important to our study (I believe they’re literal for reasons detailed here).
 What is important is that psuche (“souls”) is the biblical word used to describe disembodied people.
 It therefore refers to their entire immaterial being, both mind and spirit.